-- Do not interrupt when the child is recalling events and do not make the child repeat themselves. - Immediately verbally inform the DSP or Deputy DSP and do not tell other adults or young people what you have been told. - As soon as possible after the disclosure, record in writing what was said.
+- Do not interrupt when the child is recalling events and do not make the child repeat themselves. - As soon as possible after the disclosure record in writing what was said.
 Be as accurate as possible, using the child's own words and language e.g. Welsh, Czech, Urdu etc. Include in your record the time and date of the disclosure, and whether anyone else was present.
 Make a note of the child's demeanour (be specific about how the child is behaving/reacting e.g. crying as opposed to just saying upset).
 Make a note of any action taken following the disclosure.
-(Using the MyConcern Secure Online Safeguarding Tool this information will be stored safely and confidentially) - The DSP will store the Record of Concern safely and confidentially. - As soon as possible (and certainly the same day) the DSP must refer the matter to the Cardiff MASH.
+(Using the MyConcern Secure Online Safeguarding Tool this information will be stored safely and confidentially).

+- Immediately verbally inform the DSP and do not tell other adults or young people what you have been told. - The DSP will store the Record of Concern safely and confidentially. - As soon as possible (and certainly the same day) the DSP must refer the matter to the Cardiff MASH.
 Follow their advice about what to do next.
-Staff should keep in mind at all times their role is to assist the Police and Children's Services and NOT to undertake their own investigations unless directed to do so.

-• Referrals should be strength based following the Signs of Safety (SoS) approach as outlined on the referral form.

-- If DSP is unable to get in contact with MASH through the landline they must email CSMash@cardiff.gov.uk - Do not worry that you might be mistaken; you have a duty to report your concerns following disclosure of abuse or neglect.
-Never think abuse is impossible in your organisation or group, or that an accusation against someone you know well and trust is bound to be wrong.
+Staff should always keep in mind their role is to assist the Police and Children's Services and NOT to undertake their own investigations unless directed to do so. - Referrals should be strength based following the Signs of Safety (SoS) approach as outlined on the referral form. - If DSP is unable to get in contact with MASH through the landline, they must email CSMash@cardiff.gov.uk - Do not worry that you might be mistaken; you have a duty to report your concerns following disclosure of abuse or neglect.
+Never think abuse is impossible in your organisation or group, or that an accusation against someone you know well, and trust is bound to be wrong.

-It is important that you
+It is important that you: